ADA-research/VERONA/docs/developer-notes.md

 ```

 This command hooks into your Git workflow and runs configured checks on staged files before each commit.

+## Opening a PR
+Before opening a PR, please do the following steps:

+- Check you implementation and all the files you changed for the PR
+- Execute the tests ```python -m pytest --cov tests/ --verbose``` and check everything is passing
+- Create a new branch and upload you changes to GitHub
+- Open your PR, check that all workflows are passing and document your changes by describing:
+    - What is the purpose of the PR and what issue is addressed.
+    - What exactly was changed in this PR.
+    - How did you test the changes.
+- After you documented the PR and checked that the workflows are passing assign a reviewer to the PR

+## Testing the documentation
+- Install mkdocs via pip ```pip install mkdocs-material``` and ```pip install "mkdocstrings[python]"```
+- Check the documentation locally using ```mkdocs serve```

 ## Package Release Steps